pauliceia/vgiws/doc/api/layer.md

             'geometry': {"type": "MultiPoint"}
         }
     }
     ```
+- Send (in Header):
+    - Send an "Authorization" header with a valid Token.
 - Response: a JSON that contains the id of the resource created.
 Example:
     ```javascript
     {'layer_id': 7}